Eureka Flag

+Since the 19th century, the Eureka Flag has achieved customary use as a general-purpose symbol of protest and has been adopted by supporters of the Australian republic and trade union movements.
+It has also been incorporated into the official logo of the far-right Australia First Party and is often seen on bumper stickers accompanied by white nationalist political slogans.
+There have been efforts, such as around the time of the 150th anniversary in 2004 by Ballarat MP Catherine King, to give legal standing to the Eureka Flag under the Flags Act and to reserve it for more progressive causes.

-The flag is listed as an object of significance on the Victorian Heritage Register and was designated as a Victorian icon by the National Trust of Australia in 2006.
-It is part of the collection of the Art Gallery of Ballarat, which is responsible for its care and conservation.
-Since 2013 it has been on a long-term loan to the interpretative centre located at the Eureka Stockade Memorial Park, where it remains on public display.
+The Eureka Flag is listed as an object of significance on the Victorian Heritage Register and was designated as a Victorian icon by the National Trust of Australia in 2006.
+The "King" fragments are part of the collection of the Art Gallery of Ballarat, which is responsible for their conservation.
+Since 2013, they have been on a long-term loan to the interpretative centre located at the Eureka Stockade Memorial Park, where they remain on public display.
+There are also other notable authenticated Eureka Flag fragments to have been exhibited and sold at auction.

 The disputed first report of the attack on the Eureka Stockade also refers to a Union Jack being flown during the battle that was captured, along with the Eureka Flag, by the foot police.